 The advantages and limitations of direct and indirect data-driven methods have been extensively discussed; see the editorial column~\cite{dorfler2023data} for an excellent overview.
 Recent works have further examined the role of regularization in connecting these two paradigms.
 A notable contribution is~\cite{dorfler2022bridging}, which analyzes the effect of regularization in a principled way via a bi-level optimization framework.
-In this setting, indirect data-driven control is formulated as a bi-level problem involving both identification and control, and many regularized variants of \method{DDPC} (\emph{e.g.}, $\ell_1$-norm penalties and projection-based regularizers) can be interpreted as convex relaxations of this formulation.
+In this setting, indirect data-driven control is formulated as a bi-level problem involving both identification and control, and many regularized variants of \method{DDPC} (\emph{e.g.}, $l_1$-norm penalties and projection-based regularizers) can be interpreted as convex relaxations of this formulation.
 A similar analysis has been carried out for $\gamma$-\texttt{DDPC} in~\cite{sader2023causality}, where the identification task serves as the inner problem.
-An alternative perspective is established in~\cite{kladtke2023implicit}, which interprets the regularization term as an implicit predictor: the regularizer implicitly selects a model class for the data-driven representation and reduces model complexity.
-The recent work~\cite{chiuso2023harnessing} introduces the concept of the final control error (FCE), defined as the expected control cost with respect to the model distribution given pre-collected data.
+An alternative perspective is established in~\cite{kladtke2023implicit}, which interprets the regularization term as an implicit predictor: the regularizer implicitly selects a model class for the data-driven representation.
+The recent work~\cite{chiuso2023harnessing} introduces the concept of the final control error (FCE).
 The proposed FCE-\method{DDPC} minimizes this measure and includes certain regularized \method{DDPC} and $\gamma$-\texttt{DDPC} as suboptimal instances~\cite{chiuso2023harnessing}.

-In this paper, we adopt a bi-level optimization framework, similar to~\cite{dorfler2022bridging}, to study the interplay between direct and indirect data-driven control.
-In this formulation, data pre-processing is modeled as an inner optimization problem (identification), while predictive control is formulated as an outer optimization problem (online control).
+In this paper, we adopt a bi-level optimization framework, similar to~\cite{dorfler2022bridging}.
+We aim to study the interplay between direct and indirect data-driven control for systems beyond LTI settings, especially for the effect of regularizers.
+In this formulation, data preprocessing is modeled as an inner optimization problem (identification), while predictive control is formulated as an outer optimization problem (online control).
 Figure~\ref{fig:WorkFlow} illustrates the overall process.
 Our main technical contributions are as follows.